TG908/BasicBlog/Content/posts/out-of-tree-pass.md

 ---
 date: 2020-02-19 20:00
-description: Using CMake to build a LLVM Pass either from source or using a precompiled version of LLVM.
+description: Using CMake to build a LLVM Pass either from source or using a precompiled version of LLVM
 tags: llvm-pass, llvm, cmake
-title: Building an out of tree LLVM Pass using CMake
+title: Building an out of Tree LLVM Pass using CMake
 ---

-## Compiling LLVM vs. using precompiled LLVM libraries
+## Compiling LLVM vs. using precompiled LLVM Libraries

 There are two options for creating your own LLVM pass: Your pass can either live directly inside the LLVM source tree or it can live outside in its own tree.
 In this blog post, I will go into detail about setting up an out of source LLVM pass.